 Animations and learning

-“Multimedia” is not yet a sign of quality.
-What matters is that the design tools are used in a targeted manner.
+One thing is certain: “multimedia” is not yet a sign of quality.
+What matters is that media are designed and used in a targeted manner.
 Orientation is provided by the findings of perception and learning psychology.

-You would like to suggest a topic or suggest an improvement.
+You would like to suggest a topic or encourage improvement.
 Contact us.